Micmaz/DTIControls/README.md

 # DTIControls
 .NET control suite.
 Includes jquery UI controls and a lite content management suit.

+This component will create the tables in the database with the connection string named "ConnectionString".
+The content manager handels images and content history.
+If there is no connection string it will use SQLite and create a local folder called "Database"

 ```HTML
   <%@ Register Assembly="DTIControls" Namespace="DTIContentManagement" TagPrefix="DTIEdit" %>
   <DTIEdit:EditPanel ID="EditPanel1" runat="server">